RTippin/messenger/README.md

     'attachment' => 10, // Applies to uploading images/documents per thread
 ],
 ```
 - You can set the rate limits for our API, including fine grain control over search, messaging, and attachment uploads.
-Setting a limit to `0` will remove its rate limit entirely.
+Setting a limit to `0` will remove its rate limiter entirely.

 ---